Wikkiee/ProPluse/README.md

 - **Login and Register Page:**
   - Manual username and password entry.
-  - Google OAuth login option.
+  - Google OAuth login option (Pending).

 - **Dashboard Page:**
   - Upon successful login, users are redirected to the dashboard.